input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 sidebar_position: 4
 ---

-# Run a Private Mithril network
+# Run a private Mithril network

 :::info

-In this guide, you will learn how to run a demonstration of a **Mithril Network** working on top of a private `devnet` **Cardano Network**.
-This network is completely autonomous and setup to produce Mithril snapshots every 1 minute.
+In this guide, you will learn how to run a demonstration of a **Mithril network** working on top of a private Cardano `devnet` network.
+This network is completely autonomous and set up to produce Mithril snapshots every minute.

 :::

-The network will be launched with the following topology:
+You can launch a private Mithril network using the following topology:

-* `2` **Cardano Nodes** configured as **Stake Pool Operators (SPO)** with a **Mithril Signer** on top
+* `2` **Cardano nodes** configured as **stake pool operators (SPOs)** with a **Mithril Signer** on top
-* `1` **Cardano Node** configured as **BFT node** with a **Mithril Aggregator** on top
+* `1` **Cardano node** configured as a **BFT node** with a **Mithril Aggregator** on top

 ![Devnet Topology](images/devnet-topology.png)

 :::danger

-This demonstration is working only on a Linux machine.
+This demonstration works exclusively on Linux machines.

 :::

 :::tip

-More information about this private Cardano/Mithril `devnet` is available [here](https://github.com/input-output-hk/mithril/blob/main/mithril-test-lab/mithril-devnet/README.md).
+More information about the private Cardano/Mithril `devnet` is available [here](https://github.com/input-output-hk/mithril/blob/main/mithril-test-lab/mithril-devnet/README.md).

 :::

-# Video demonstration
+## Video demonstration

 <iframe style={{width: '100%', height: '480px'}} src="https://www.youtube.com/embed/qu3GoO1UwYI" title="Run a Private Mithril network" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="true"></iframe>

 ## Pre-requisites

-* Install a [correctly configured](https://www.rust-lang.org/learn/get-started) Rust toolchain (latest stable version).
+* Install the latest stable version of a [correctly configured](https://www.rust-lang.org/learn/get-started) Rust toolchain.

-* Install OpenSSL development libraries, for example on Ubuntu/Debian/Mint run `apt install libssl-dev`
+* Install the OpenSSL development libraries.
+For example, on Ubuntu/Debian/Mint, run `apt install libssl-dev`.

-## Download source
+## Download the source file

-Download from GitHub (HTTPS)
+Download the source file from GitHub (HTTPS):

 ```bash
 git clone https://github.com/input-output-hk/mithril.git
 ```

-Or (SSH)
+Or (SSH):

 ```bash
 git clone git@github.com:input-output-hk/mithril.git
 ```

-## Change directory
+## Change the directory

-Go to the devnet folder
+To change the directory, go to the devnet folder:

 ```bash
 cd mithril-test-lab/mithril-devnet
 ```

-## Run a Private Mithril/Cardano network locally (`devnet`)
+## Run a private Mithril/Cardano network (`devnet`) locally

 ### Step 1: Launch the devnet

-Open a first terminal window.

-Run a devnet with 1 BTF and 2 SPO Cardano nodes.
+Open a terminal window.
+Run a devnet with one BTF and two SPO Cardano nodes.

-**Option 1**: Remote Docker images
+**Option 1**: Use remote Docker images

-The network will be ready faster with remote Docker images.
+The network setup will be quicker when using remote Docker images:

 ```bash
 MITHRIL_IMAGE_ID=latest NUM_BFT_NODES=1 NUM_POOL_NODES=2 ./devnet-run.sh
 ```

-Or

-**Option 2**: Local Docker images
+**Option 2**: Use local Docker images

-This takes more time to build local Docker images of the Mithril nodes
+Note that using local Docker images to build Mithril nodes may take more time:

 ```bash
 NUM_BFT_NODES=1 NUM_POOL_NODES=2 ./devnet-run.sh